Battle of Pedroso

-The Battle of Pedroso was fought on 18 February 1071, in Pedroso, near the Cávado river crossing next to Monastery of São Martinho de Tibães, Braga, Portugal.
+The Battle of Pedroso was fought on 18 February 1071 at Pedroso, near the crossing of the Cávado River, next to the Monastery of São Martinho de Tibães near Braga, Portugal.

-Although the battle of Pedroso has been mistakenly dated in January, as mentioned in the Chronica Gothorum, a donation to the Monastery of Santo Antonino de Barbudo dated 17 February 1071 shows that the battle took place in February rather than in January.
+The battle has sometimes been dated to January, following the date given in the Chronica Gothorum.
+However, a donation to the Monastery of Santo Antonino de Barbudo dated 17 February 1071 indicates that the battle took place later that month.

-Forces under García II, the King of Galicia, defeated those under Nuno II Mendes, the last count of Portugal of the House of Vímara Peres.
-Nuno Mendes died in the battle, allowing Garcia to take possession of the province.
+Forces under García II, King of Galicia, defeated those under Nuno II Mendes, the last count of Portugal of the House of Vímara Peres.
+Nuno Mendes was killed in the battle, after which García II took control of the County of Portugal.